Haze (video game): Plot

-After crashing into a swamp, Shane tries to contact Mantel about the incident and his inability to administer his dose of Nectar but fails and starts going into severe withdrawal and experiences hallucinations from it.
-Mantel forces, realizing that Shane is not taking the proper levels of Nectar and thinking he's gone rogue, mark him for death by labeling him a "Code Haze" (Terminate with Extreme Prejudice) and send in their Black Ops (Mantel's professional soldiers, in contrast to Mantel's regular drug-fueled troopers) to kill him.
-However, Shane escapes death from the Black ops by a "Promise Hand" scout that leads him underground.
+After crashing into a swamp, Shane tries to contact Mantel about the incident and his inability to administer his dose of Nectar, but fails and starts going into severe withdrawal and experiences hallucinations from it.
+Mantel forces, realizing that Shane is not taking the proper levels of Nectar and thinking he has gone rogue, mark him for death by labeling him a "Code Haze" (Terminate with Extreme Prejudice) and send in their Black Ops (Mantel's professional soldiers, in contrast to Mantel's regular drug-fueled troopers) to kill him.
+However, Shane escapes death from the Black Ops by a "Promise Hand" scout that leads him underground.
 However, in the underground, he loses consciousness due to Nectar withdrawal.
 Shane is rescued by Merino and the Promise Hand, and realizes that everything he's been told about them has been false propaganda by Mantel.
 Shane is forced to kill Peshy and Watchstrap (who were also rescued from the crash by the Promise Hand) when they start shooting up the village.
-An insane Duvall, also alive, escapes after telling Shane he's "just an animal" just like the rebels.
-Having witnessed the unwilling atrocities committed by delusional Mantel's soldiers, Shane claims himself as a traitor but after Merino says he's on the right side, Shane swears allegiance to the Promise Hand in hope of doing the right thing and to undo the damage done by Mantel.
+An insane Duvall, also alive, escapes after telling Shane he is an "animal" just like the rebels.
+Having witnessed the unwilling atrocities committed by delusional Mantel soldiers, Shane claims himself as a traitor but after Merino says he's on the right side, Shane swears allegiance to the Promise Hand in hope of doing the right thing and to undo the damage done by Mantel.

 Answering a distress call from a wrecked Mantel cargo ship off a heavily fortified beach, Shane meets up with Teare.
-Teare, completely battered and wounded, reveals that when they first met, he sabotaged Shane's Nectar administrator to let him have "a taste of reality".
-Teare reveals the cargo ship is filled with the bodies of past Mantel troopers that Mantel was secretly disposing of; prolonged Nectar use has been proven to be eventually fatal, and Mantel has been concealing this fact by hiding all the bodies of Mantel troopers who have died from the drug, hiding the evidence.
+Teare, completely battered and wounded, reveals that when they first met, he sabotaged Shane's Nectar administrator to prevent him from entering the hallucinatory state it would usually give.
+Teare reveals the cargo ship is filled with the bodies of past Mantel troopers that the corporation was secretly disposing of; prolonged Nectar use has been proven to be eventually fatal, and Mantel has been concealing this fact by hiding all the bodies of Mantel troopers who have died from the drug, hiding the evidence.
 Teare also reveals that Mantel's stated humanitarian reasons for intervening in Boa are false propaganda and their real goal is the destruction of Nectar plants being grown by the local population, in order for Mantel to maintain its monopoly on Nectar production.
-After working on a plan to assault the observatory Teare is then killed by Mantel's Black Ops soldiers, but Shane and his "Promise Hand" allies escape, having to detour and return to the village, due to a Mantel assault.
-The Mantel assault is repelled and the plan is recommenced.
+After working on a plan to assault the observatory, Shane and his "Promise Hand" allies are ambushed by Mantel troops, having to detour and return to the village, but Teare is then killed by Mantel's Black Ops soldiers.
+The Mantel assault is repelled and the plan recommenced.